jessepollak/blog/_posts/2012-07-30-students-heres-why-you-should-do-hackny.md

 ---
 {% include JB/setup %}

+**Applications for the 2013 hackNY fellow program have opened!
+Apply here: http://apply.hackNY.org.
+DO IT!**

 **If you want to see the NYC tech scene flourish, share this piece with your networks and encourage any students you know to check out [hackNY](http://hackny.org).**

 **If you're a student, read this and consider applying for the fellowship when applications open in September.
 I promise you that it is one of the best things you can do (according to one fellow, "I can CONFIRM that hackNY >>>>>> Google").**